 If your lifestyle or the seasons mean you are struggling to get outside each day, vitamin D supplements could be a good option.

-Our newly released Vitamin D3+K2 is carefully formulated with high strength of vitamin D3 and K2, plus unique New Zealand blackcurrants antioxidants to support your immune system.
+Our newly released vitamin D3+K2 is carefully formulated with high strength of vitamin D3 and K2, plus unique New Zealand blackcurrant antioxidants to support your immune system.

 With the synergistic effect of vitamin D3 and K2, it also helps with calcium absorption and deposits into the teeth and bones.